Skip to content

 This guide provides educational information about aplasia cutis congenita for parents and caregivers.
 Always consult your pediatrician or pediatric dermatologist for specific wound care instructions and medical advice for your baby.

-Get notified when new research about Aplasia cutis congenita is published.
+Get notified when new evidence is published on Aplasia cutis congenita.